tensorwhiz141/MCP1/README.md

 4. Click "Deploy site".

 5. After deployment, go to Site settings > Build & deploy > Environment variables and add:
-   - `API_BASE_URL`: Your Render backend URL (e.g., https://blackhole-core-api.onrender.com)
+   - `RENDER_BACKEND_URL`: Your Render backend URL (e.g., https://blackhole-core-api.onrender.com)

 6. Trigger a new deployment for the environment variables to take effect.

 7. Your frontend will be accessible at the Netlify URL (e.g., https://blackholebody.netlify.app).

-8. The frontend is automatically configured to use the Render backend URL in production.
+8. The frontend is automatically configured to use the Netlify proxy to avoid CORS issues.

+#### How the Proxy Works

+The Netlify proxy works as follows:

+1. The frontend makes requests to `/api/*` endpoints on the Netlify domain
+2. Netlify redirects these requests to the `/.netlify/functions/proxy` function
+3. The proxy function forwards the requests to the Render backend
+4. The proxy function returns the response from the Render backend to the frontend

+This approach avoids CORS issues because the frontend is making requests to the same domain (Netlify) rather than directly to the Render backend.

 ## Modules